caltechlibrary/dataset/how-to/getting-started-with-dataset.md

 To define a frame we only need one additional piece of information besides what we used for a grid.
 We need a name for the frame.

-Working from our previous _grid_ example, let's call this frame "name-and-email".

 ```bash
     dataset frame-create -i=friends.keys friends.ds \